tintin10q/persistentdict/README.md

 Persistent dict is a context manager that loads and stores a dict in a file automatically.
 Inspired by my [python_json_database_manager](https://github.com/tintin10q/python_json_database_manager) repo (this is just a simpler version)

-For proper toml integration, you need to install toml package.
-The standard library toml module is not enough as it can only load toml files but not create them.
-The persistant dict works with anything that implements my Format abstract base class.
+For proper toml integration, you need to install the [toml](https://pypi.org/project/toml/) package.
+The standard library tomllib module (added in 3.11) is not enough as it can only load toml files but not create them.
+The persistant dict works with anything that implements my `Format` abstract base class.
-That means any object with a `dump` and `load` method and a `__name__` attribute.
+That means any object with a `dump` and `load` method and a `__name__` attribute will work as a format.

 ## Usage